Moha-AlHanbali/Learn-SQL/PostgresSQL/README.md

 37. From the following tables, write a SQL query to find the departments where the sanction amount is higher than the average sanction amount of all the departments.
 Return dpt_code, dpt_name and dpt_allotment.
 38. From the following tables, write a SQL query to find the departments where more than two employees work.
 Return dpt_name.
 39. From the following tables, write a SQL query to find the departments where the sanction amount is second lowest.
 Return emp_fname and emp_lname.

+## FILTERING and SORTING

+1. From the following table, write a SQL query to find those employees whose salary is less than 6000.
+Return full name (first and last name), and salary.
+2. From the following table, write a SQL query to find those employees whose salary is higher than 8000.
+Return first name, last name and department number and salary.
+3. From the following table, write a SQL query to find those employees whose last name is "McEwen".
+Return first name, last name and department ID.
+4. From the following table, write a SQL query to find those employees who have no department number.
+Return employee_id, first_name, last_name, email,phone_number,hire_date, job_id, salary,commission_pct,manager_id and department_id.
+5. From the following table, write a SQL query to find the details of 'Marketing' department.
+Return all fields.
+6. From the following table, write a SQL query to find those employees whose first name does not contain the letter ‘M’.
+Sort the result-set in ascending order by department ID.
+Return full name (first and last name together), hire_date, salary and department_id.
+7. From the following table, write a SQL query to find those employees who falls in the following criteria : 1. whose salary is in the range of 8000, 12000 (Begin and end values are included.) and get some commission.
+2. : those employees who joined before ‘2003-06-05’ and not included in the department number 40, 120 and 70.
+Return all fields.
+8. From the following table, write a SQL query to find those employees who do not earn any commission.Return full name (first and last name), and salary.
+9. From the following table, write a SQL query to find those employees whose salary is in the range 9000,17000 (Begin and end values are included).
+Return full name, contact details and salary.
+10. From the following table, write a SQL query to find those employees whose first name ends with the letter ‘m’.
+Return the first and last name, and salary.
+11. From the following table, write a SQL query to find those employees whose salary is not in the range 7000 and 15000 (Begin and end values are included).
+Sort the result-set in ascending order by the full name (first and last).
+Return full name and salary.
+12. From the following table, write a SQL query to find those employees who were hired during November 5th, 2007 and July 5th, 2009.
+Return full name (first and last), job id and hire date.
+13. From the following table, write a SQL query to find those employees who works either in department 70 or 90.
+Return full name (first and last name), department id.
+14. From the following table, write a SQL query to find those employees who work under a manager.
+Return full name (first and last name), salary, and manager ID.
+15. From the following table, write a SQL query to find those employees who were hired before June 21st, 2002.
+Return all fields.
+16. From the following table, write a SQL query to find those employees whose managers hold the ID 120 or 103 or 145.
+Return first name, last name, email, salary and manager ID.
+17. From the following table, write a SQL query to find those employees whose first name contains the letters D, S, or N. Sort the result-set in descending order by salary.
+Return all fields.
+18. From the following table, write a SQL query to find those employees who earn above 11000 or the seventh character in their phone number is 3.
+Sort the result-set in descending order by first name.
+Return full name (first name and last name), hire date, commission percentage, email, and telephone separated by '-', and salary.
+19. From the following table, write a SQL query to find those employees whose first name contains a character ‘s’ in 3rd position.
+Return first name, last name and department id.
+20. From the following table, write a SQL query to find those employees who are working in the departments, which are not included in the department number 50 or 30 or 80.
+Return employee_id, first_name, job_id, department_id.
+21. From the following table, write a SQL query to find those employees whose department numbers are included in 30 or 40 or 90.
+Return employee id, first name, job id, department id.
+22. From the following table, write a SQL query to find those employees who worked more than two jobs in the past.
+Return employee id.
+23. From the following table, write a SQL query to count the number of employees, sum of all salary, and difference between the highest salary and lowest salary by each job id.
+Return job_id, count, sum, salary_difference.
+24. From the following table, write a SQL query to find each job ids where two or more employees worked for more than 300 days.
+Return job id.
+25. From the following table, write a SQL query to count the number of cities in each country has.
+Return country ID and number of cities.
+26. From the following table, write a SQL query to count the number of employees worked under each manager.
+Return manager ID and number of employees.
+27. From the following table, write a SQL query to find all jobs.
+Sort the result-set in descending order by job title.
+Return all fields.
+28. From the following table, write a SQL query to find all those employees who are either Sales Representative or Salesman.
+Return first name, last name and hire date.
+29. From the following table, write a SQL query to calculate average salary of those employees for each department who get a commission percentage.
+Return department id, average salary.
+30. From the following table, write a SQL query to find those departments where a manager can manage four or more employees.
+Return department_id.
+31. From the following table, write a SQL query to find those departments where more than ten employees work, who got a commission percentage.
+Return department id.
+32. From the following table, write a SQL query to find those employees who have completed their previous jobs.
+Return employee ID, end_date.
+33. From the following table, write a SQL query to find those employees who have no commission percentage and salary within the range 7000, 12000 (Begin and end values are included.) and works in the department number 50.
+Return all the fields of employees.
+34. From the following table, write a SQL query to compute the average salary of each job ID.
+Exclude those records where average salary is higher than 8000.
+Return job ID, average salary.
+35. From the following table, write a SQL query to find those job titles where the difference between minimum and maximum salaries is in the range the range 12000, 18000 (Begin and end values are included.).
+Return job_title, max_salary-min_salary.
+36. From the following table, write a SQL query to find those employees whose first name or last name starts with the letter ‘D’.
+Return first name, last name.
+37. From the following table, write a SQL query to find details of those jobs where minimum salary exceeds 9000.
+Return all the fields of jobs.
+38. From the following table, write a SQL query to find those employees who joined after 7th September 1987.
+Return all the fields.